 Coming into music through art encourages a freedom to experiment and craft a truly personal sonic tag that other UK rappers tied to a genre might lack

-Where a visual artist is expected to produce a completely different body of work from their last, followers of a musician can conversely feel disappointed when they change their sound.
+Coming into music through art encourages a freedom to experiment and craft a truly personal sonic tag that other UK rappers tied to a genre might lack.
+Whereas a visual artist is expected to produce a completely different body of work from their last, music fans can conversely feel disappointed when an artist changes their sound.
 This isn’t a concern that holds Kojey Radical back.

 If you like it, you like it; if you don’t, you don’t – that’s alright